gavjeffrey/CIB.PhoneBook/README.md

 Also note that this front end is never going to win any design awards since I didn't focus on style at all due to time constraint.
 The idea was just to show that I can work with angular (in the past year I've done very little front end dev since most of my time is spent on backend - probably 95% backend and only help out when needed on UI atm).

+The backend needs to be running for the UI to function properly for the get and post requests.
+If you try to run it without the backend there will be errors written to the developer console.

 ## Assumptions
 - I time boxed myself to 3 hours to complete this project (time is money).
 - Assumed that there is only one phone book e.g. like a global directory (this is the reason there is no PhoneBook table and no FK to this in the PhoneBookEntry table)